microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/browsersitelist-delete-sharedcookies.md

 ## Response

 If the shared cookie was not previously published, then this method returns a `204 No Content` response code on a successful delete.
 If the shared cookie was previously published, then this method returns a `200 OK` response code and a [browserSiteList](../resources/browsersitelist.md) object in the response body with the status as `pendingDelete`.
-The shared cookie must then be published to fully remove the shared cookie from the site list.
+You must then publish the shared cookie to fully remove it from the site list.

 ## Examples